-Stop us if you’re familiar with this scenario: You’ve tried dieting, but somehow ended up gaining weight instead.
-You’ve counted calories, but you don’t know how many calories you should be eating.
-So, how many calories do you really need to lose weight?
-That depends on several things, says Briana Rodriquez, Registered Dietitian Nutritionist at Jenny Craig.
-The calorie intake needed for weight loss has many variables.
+How many calories a day should you be eating to lose weight?
+That depends on several things, says Briana Rodriquez, Registered Dietitian at Jenny Craig.
+Calorie intake for weight loss has many variables.

 Photo by Ella Olsson on Unsplash